The Woodlands, Texas: Economy

 By 2000, a significant amount of corporate office space was under construction.
 Of the 4800000 sqft of office space under construction in Greater Houston, over one third was in The Woodlands.

 On February 11, 1999, Anadarko Petroleum announced that it would purchase a 7.5 acre tract from The Woodlands Land Company, to build a 800000 sqft, 32-story headquarters building, to open in mid-2002.
 As of 2000, the Anadarko building was the largest office project in The Woodlands.

-In January 2012, Anadarko announced the imminent construction of a sister tower on site, 31 stories high, of which ten will be for parking.
-According to a press release from the company, site work had already begun and construction of the tower would be complete by 2014.
-The building is at the corner of Woodloch Forest Dr and Lake Robbins Dr. With its completed sister tower, Hackett Tower is the tallest building in Montgomery County and between Houston and Dallas.Chicago Bridge & Iron's (CB&I) worldwide administrative office was in The Woodlands.
+In January 2012, Anadarko Petroleum announced plans to construct a second office tower adjacent to its existing headquarters in The Woodlands.
+The 31-story building—later named Hackett Tower—includes ten levels of parking and was completed in 2014.
+Located at the corner of Woodloch Forest Drive and Lake Robbins Drive, Hackett Tower remains the tallest building in Montgomery County and the tallest structure between Houston and Dallas.
+Since Anadarko’s acquisition, the tower is now part of the campus operated by Occidental Petroleum.
+Chicago Bridge & Iron's (CB&I) worldwide administrative office was in The Woodlands.
 In 2018 McDermott International, which acquired CB&I, announced that it would sell the headquarters facility in The Woodlands to Howard Hughes Corporation.

 In 2000, work began on a 100000 sqft building for Maersk Sealand.

-In 2011, ExxonMobil announced plans to construct a new complex on a 385-acre plot of land near the intersection of the Hardy Toll Road and Interstate 45, which is in the Houston ETJ and might be annexed by Houston.
-About 10,000 employees in the Houston area will relocate to the campus starting in 2014, with full occupancy by 2015.
+In 2011, ExxonMobil announced plans to construct a new 385-acre campus near the intersection of the Hardy Toll Road and Interstate 45, just south of The Woodlands, within Houston’s extraterritorial jurisdiction (ETJ).
+Approximately 10,000 employees from the Houston area began relocating to the campus in 2014, with full occupancy reached in 2015.

-Other companies based in The Woodlands include Woodforest National Bank, Lexicon Pharmaceuticals, McKesson Corporation, Tetra Technologies, Rigaku, Cleaning Solutions, Huntsman Corporation, and Kroger Texas.
+Other companies based in The Woodlands include Woodforest National Bank, Lexicon Pharmaceuticals, McKesson Corporation, and Huntsman Corporation.

 Many wealthy Mexicans who settled in The Woodlands due to rising crime in Mexico had also established businesses in The Woodlands.